raycast/extensions/extensions/ip-geolocation/README.md

 # IP Geolocation

-Search geolocation information for any IP address or domain.
+Show local and public IP.
-View your own Ip information.
+Search geolocation for any IP address or domain.

 **Preferences:**